zerotier/ZeroTierOne/.github/ISSUE_TEMPLATE/game-connection-issue.md

 - [ ] Yes
 - [ ] No

-If you answered yes it's very likely that your question would be better answered on our [forums](https://discuss.zerotier.com) instead of creating a GitHub issue.
-Ideally, Github tickets should be reserved for suspected bugs and and feature requests.
+If you answered yes, then it is very likely that your question would be better answered on our [Discuss ](https://discuss.zerotier.com) forum or [Reddit](https://www.reddit.com/r/zerotier/) community; we monitor both regularly.
+We also have extensive documentation on our [Knowledge Base](https://zerotier.atlassian.net/wiki/spaces/SD/overview).
+Thank you!